Common Camas Seeds

 Shipping Internationally

-International orders are usually shipped via untracked packet.
+International customers can select tracked or untracked shipping at checkout.
 The package will list the contents as "Garden Seeds".
 It is your responsibility to ensure you have the required import permit.
-Cicada Seeds will not be responsible for any orders held of confiscated by customs.
+We are not able to send any live plant materials internationally.
+Cicada Seeds will not be responsible for any orders held or confiscated by customs, or for any additional duties or tariffs placed on your order.

-International shipping countries include: Australia, Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom.
-Sometimes Canada Post will not allow us to ship to certain countries due to wars or natural disasters, see this page for delivery service alerts: https://www.canadapost-postescanada.ca/cpc/en/our-company/news-and-media/service-alerts.page
+International shipping countries include: Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Malaysia, Netherlands, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom.

 Please reach out if your country is not on this list, email us and we will try to arrange an alternate shipping option.